-- Exposure to vibration can cause disabling damage to the nerves and blood supply of the hands and arms; - Wear warm clothing when working in cold conditions and keep your hands warm and dry; - If you experience numbress, tingling, pain or whitening of the skin in your fingers or hands, stop using the power tool, and tell your employer.
+- Wear warm clothing when working in cold conditions and keep your hands warm and dry; - If you experience numbness, tingling, pain or whitening of the skin in your fingers or hands, stop using the power tool, and tell your employer.
 You should also seek medical advice from a qualified occupational health professional. - Operate and maintain the power tool as recommended in these instructions, to prevent an unnecessary increase in vibration; - Select, maintain and replace the consumable/inserted tool as recommended in these instructions, to prevent an unnecessary increase in vibration levels; - Support the weight of the tool in a stand, tensioner or balancer, because the operator can then use a lighter grip to support the tool. - Hold the tool with a light but safe grip taking account of the required hand reaction forces, because the risk from vibration is generally greater when the grip force is higher.